orta/robb.is/_posts/2012-03-30-my-dotfiles.md

 <img src='/img/prompt.png' alt='My prompt'/>

-The right-hand side all relevant information about my currrent repo.
+The right-hand side contains all relevant information about my currrent repo.
 The red circle indicates that I have untracked files but it being empty means nothing is staged.<br />
 The color indicates the time since the last commit, more than 30 minutes in this case.<br />
 It also tells me the branch I am on or the SHA1 of the current HEAD, if I am in